Karnak-Temple

 Plan of the temple of Senwosret I. (taken from: Gabolde, Carlotti, Czerny, 1999); the black blocks represent the remains of the granite thresholds, the dashed square mark the location of the elder platform excavated in the ground of the Middle Kingdom court.
 In the left upper corner the reconstructed position of the throne of Amun is shown.

-This portico had been dismantled during the reign of Hatshepsut when she built the "Palace of Maat".
+This portico had been dismantled at latest during the reign of Hatshepsut when she built the "Chambers" and the Red Chapel - both are called "Palace of Maat".
 However, the impressive facade was "resurrected" in her Mortuary Temple at Deir el-Bahari - where the number of pillars on each side wings had been doubled and the number of Osiride figures was increased to 13.

 The position of the throne of Amun (as shown above in the plan of the temple of Senwosret I) is more or less a guess and based on the assumption that Thutmosis III copied the old temple when he built his festival temple (Akh menu) - and there the throne is located in a room in the north-east corner of the Akh menu.